1–2 spots available for Q2 · Claim yours

 Can I convert a subscription to a full-time hire later?

 The subscription does not include a path-to-hire clause.
-If you later want to hire a full-time engineer, I can help you define the role, screen candidates, and conduct technical interviews as part of a fractional CTO engagement.
+If you later want to hire a full-time engineer, I can help you define the role, screen candidates, and run technical interviews as part of a fractional CTO engagement.
 The two services complement each other at different stages.

 What tech stack does the subscription cover?